 For the above example of light incident in plastic being transmitted into air, __________ has the greater index of refraction.

 air. ******************* plastic. * (There is a tie.) * (Unsure/guessing/lost/help!) **

 State your preference for denoting the inverse sine operation.

-Explain what is different about homework in a flipped class, compared to a conventional class.
+Explain what is different about homework in a flipped class.

-Describe where/when most student learning should occur in a flipped class, compared to a conventional class.
+Describe where/when most student learning occurs in a flipped class.

 Pick one piece of student advice from the previous semester, and discuss why you agree (or disagree) with it.

 "'Don't read the book, it's useless.'
 I get where this student is coming from.
 My use of it was relatively low compared to my other classes, admittedly.
 However, I would not call it useless.
 There were several instances in which I made a connection I would have never made otherwise, about this or that topic, as a result of reading the text."

 "'Going to the tutor was the only reason I am passing this class!'
 This is a great piece of advice and one that helped me achieve success last semester."